danielbconley/WebScraper_v1.2/README.md

    - For web_scrape_tts.py:
      Run pip install selenium pyttsx3 in the terminal or command prompt.

 3. Download WebDriver: For web_scrape_tts.py, download the WebDriver for your browser.
-For Chrome, download ChromeDriver from https://sites.google.com/chromium.org/driver/
+For Chrome, download ChromeDriver from https://sites.google.com/chromium.org/driver/.
+I recommend storing this in the "chromewebdriver" folder I've included.

+4. Download ImageMagick: For split_video.py, download and install ImageMagick and make sure to choose the option "Install legacy utilities (e.g. convert)".
+ImageMagick can be found at: https://imagemagick.org/

+5. Download FFMPEG: moviepy uses FFMPEG to function properly.
+FFMPEG can be installed from https://ffmpeg.org/download.html